microsoftgraph/microsoft-graph-docs/concepts/toolkit/overview.md

 </script> -->
 ```

+> [!NOTE]
-> **Note:** MSAL requires the page to be hosted in a web server for the authentication redirects.
+> MSAL requires the page to be hosted in a web server for the authentication redirects.
 If you're just getting started and want to play around, you can use [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) in Visual Studio Code.

 ### Use via NPM (es6 modules)